junglok/tem-docs/docs/service/conda.md

 ## Notes and Best Practices

-- **Module must be loaded first.** Always run `module load miniconda3/py312_25.1.1-2` before using Conda in a new shell session.
+- **Load the module first.** Always run `module load miniconda3/py312_25.1.1-2` before using Conda in a new shell session.
 Consider adding it to your `~/.bashrc` or job script.
-- **The `conda config` change is persistent.** It is saved to `~/.condarc` in your home directory and applies to all future sessions automatically.
+- **The `conda config` change persists.** It's saved to `~/.condarc` in your home directory and applies automatically to all future sessions.
-- **Do not install packages into the base environment.** The base environment is system-managed and read-only.
-Always create and activate a dedicated environment.
+- **Don't install packages into the base environment.** It's system-managed and read-only.
+Always create and activate a dedicated environment instead.
-- **Disk quota.** Conda environments can be large.
+- **Watch your disk quota.** Conda environments can grow large.
 Monitor your group's scratch usage periodically:

   ```bash
   cluster.mydata